 RUSM prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act.
-The full text of this document can also be found on the https://medical.rossu.edu/student-consumer-information.html or by visiting either of your local Student Services Office.
+The full text of this document can also be found on the https://medical.rossu.edu/student-consumer-information.html or by visiting either of your local Security and Safety offices at Lloyd Erskine Sandiford Centre or Coverley.
 This report was prepared with the assistance of local law enforcement agencies.
 Campus crime, arrest and referral statistics include those that were reported to local law enforcement and campus faculty and staff.
 This data may also include crimes that have occurred in private residences or businesses adjacent to the campus.